 Thus there is a strategic imperative to generate more income through DAT.
 In order to do so DAT needs to:

-- Improve staff understanding of how the organisations can work more effectively in partnership.
+- improve staff and volunteer group understanding of how the organisations can work more effectively in partnership

 DHC hopes that the Trust might take a greater role in brokering relationships with depositors in future, in particular in encouraging depositors to provide dowries for collections offered to the archives.